TosbackCgusBridge-Bot/CGUs-versions/Google/Privacy Policy.md

 *   We review our information collection, storage and processing practices, including physical security measures, to guard against unauthorised access to systems.
 *   We restrict access to personal information to Google employees, contractors and agents who need to know that information in order to process it for us and who are subject to strict contractual confidentiality obligations.
 They may be disciplined or their contract terminated if they fail to meet these obligations.

-When this Privacy Policy applies
+Back to top When this Privacy Policy applies

 Our Privacy Policy applies to all of the services offered by Google Inc. and its affiliates, including YouTube, and services offered on other sites (such as our advertising services), but excludes services that have separate privacy policies that do not incorporate this Privacy Policy.

 Our Privacy Policy does not apply to services offered by other companies or individuals, including products or sites that may be displayed to you in search results, sites that may include Google services or other sites linked from our services.
 Our Privacy Policy does not cover the information practices of other companies and organisations that advertise our services and that may use cookies, pixel tags and other technologies to serve and offer relevant ads.

-Compliance and cooperation with regulatory authorities
+Back to top Compliance and cooperation with regulatory authorities

 We regularly review our compliance with our Privacy Policy.
 We also adhere to several self-regulatory frameworks.
 When we receive formal written complaints, we will contact the person who made the complaint to follow up.
 We work with the appropriate regulatory authorities, including local data protection authorities, to resolve any complaints regarding the transfer of personal data that we cannot resolve with our users directly.

-Changes
+Back to top Changes

 Our Privacy Policy may change from time to time.
 We will not reduce your rights under this Privacy Policy without your explicit consent.
 We will post any Privacy Policy changes on this page and, if the changes are significant, we will provide a more prominent notice (including, for certain services, email notification of Privacy Policy changes).
 We will also keep prior versions of this Privacy Policy in an archive for your review.

-Specific product practices
+Back to top Specific product practices

 The following notices explain specific privacy practices with respect to certain Google products and services that you may use:

 *   Chrome and Chrome OS
 *   Books
-*   Wallet
+*   Payments
 *   Fiber

 For more information about some of our most popular services, you can visit the Google Product Privacy Guide.

-Other useful privacy and security-related materials
+Back to top Other useful privacy and security-related materials

 Further useful privacy and security-related materials can be found through Google’s policies and principles pages, including: